pine64/website/content/documentation/PineTime/Software/Switching_between_InfiniTime_and_Wasp-os.md

 {{< figure src="/documentation/images/Flash-reloader-mcuboot.jpg" title="Flashing_`reloader-mcuboot.zip`" width="600" >}}
 {{< figure src="/documentation/images/Flash-micropython.jpg" title="Flashing `micropython.zip`" width="400" >}}

+{{< admonition type="warning" >}}>
+<b>DO NOT ATTEMPT TO CHANGE BETWEEN INFINITIME AND WASP-OS ON WATCHES SHIPPED WITH BOOTLOADER v1.0.1

+YOUR DEVICE MAY BE BRICKED AND WILL REQUIRE UNSEALING TO REVIVE IT

+This issue should be resolved soon, and this warning will be removed when all guides have been updated.</b>
+{{< /admonition >}}

 ## Introduction

 Both Infinitime and Wasp-os are very cool OS’es for the [PineTime](/documentation/PineTime) and many people will want to try both.
 This is possible, even with a sealed device!